- Breast Augmentation

 |Phlebectomy Varicose Vein Removal - Before and After Images*|

 Phlebectomy is an outpatient procedure that is used in La Nouvelle Medical Spa to remove superficial varicose veins.
-This is a relatively simple procedure that allows the patient to resume their normal routine soon afterward.
+This procedure allows the patient to resume their normal routine soon afterward.
 The phlebectomy procedure relies on a series of tiny, shallow incisions that allow Dr. Hanna to remove the swollen, often painful veins section by section, eliminating the discomfort that often accompanies these bulging, purplish veins, as well as improving the overall aesthetic appearance of the affected area.

 The ambulatory phlebectomy procedure begins with a careful marking of the veins to be removed, followed by injection of a local anesthetic to numb the area where the injections will be made.
 Using a tiny bladed instrument, Dr. Hanna will make a series of small incisions along the markings, and use another instrument to "hook" small segments of the veins, allowing them to be removed and disconnected from the rest of the vein.